Murphy, Texas: Parks and recreation

-The city of Murphy operates and maintain 10 parks totaling to 195.5 acres (0.8 km^{2}) of land.
+The city of Murphy operates and maintains 10 parks totaling to 195.5 acres (0.8 km^{2}) of land.
 The largest of these parks is Murphy Central Park operates on 60 acres of land.
-The parks contain an amphitheater, a 2 acres large pond, and 5 acres of sports fields.
-In addition, the park contain 0.6 miles of trail that connect to another park in Murphy, the Maxwell Creek Trail.
+The park contains an amphitheater, a 2 acre pond, and 5 acres of sports fields.
+In addition, the park contains 0.6 miles of trail that connect to the Maxwell Creek Trail.